llamaxyz/llama/docs/strategies.md

 ## Force Approval / Disapproval Roles

-Each strategy can optionally have one or more "force roles", which when used cast an approval / disapproval that instantly approves or disapproves the action, regardless of quorum.
+Each strategy can optionally have one or more "force roles", which can cast an approval or disapproval that instantly approves or disapproves the action, regardless of quorum.
 There are many use cases for force roles and it would be impossible to list them all here, but one we can imagine is an optimistic strategy, where a few team members can instantly disapprove an action using a force role if they did not approve of the action.

 ## Approval / Disapproval Thresholds

-This is where `relative` and `absolute` strategies differ from one another.
+Relative and absolute strategies differ in the way they calculate approval and disapproval thresholds.
-Relative strategies use `minApprovalPct` and `minDisapprovalPct`, while absolute strategies use `minApprovals` and `minDisapprovals`
+Relative strategies use `minApprovalPct` and `minDisapprovalPct`, while absolute strategies use `minApprovals` and `minDisapprovals`.
-Both are just ways of specifying the threshold at which an action is approved is disapproved.
-To learn more about the differences between strategies and how they calculate the thresholds, see the [strategy comparison](./strategy-comparison.md) docs.
+To learn more about the differences between strategies and how they calculate the thresholds, see the [strategy comarison](./strategy-comparison.md) docs.